How To Listen To Your Body

 Meditation can also help to reduce stress levels and clear your mind.

-When you understand what triggers your stress or anxiety, it can be easier to take action to minimise the effects this can have on your life and avoid burnout.
+When you understand how your body reacts to stress, it can be easier to take action to minimise the effect it can have on you.

 6. Notice how your body responds to exercise